rimsey1/docs/pages/connector-authentication/slack.md

 Slack uses OAuth 2.0 for authentication so you must [register your Cyclr Partner with Slack](https://api.slack.com/apps) to obtain your **Client ID** and **Client Secret** values.

 From [https://api.slack.com/apps](https://api.slack.com/apps) click the **Create an App** button then enter:
 *  **App Name** - a name for your App.
-This will be shown on-screen when users install the Slack Connector.
+This will be shown on-screen when users install the Slack Connector, and also appear as the username when you post to Slack.
 *  **Development Slack Workspace** - which Slack Workspace your App belongs to.
 This just gives it a "home" and doesn't prevent it from being installed in other people's workspaces.

 ![Slack - Create an App](./images/slack-create-an-app.png)